Today you’re going to learn how to create a marketing CV that gets you interviews.

-As an example, it’s not very likely you’re going to go from being a B2B marketer to being a brain surgeon.
+As an example, it’s not very likely you’re going to go from being a B2B Tech marketer to being a rocket scientist.

 Moreover, it’s not even very likely you’ll go from being a B2B tech marketer to being a Brand Manager for Unilever.